DefinitelyTyped/DefinitelyTyped/types/gapi.client.storagetransfer-v1/readme.md

 This method is not supported and the server returns `UNIMPLEMENTED`.
 */
 await gapi.client.transferOperations.delete({ name: "name",  });

 /*
-Lists operations that match the specified filter in the request.
-If the server doesn't support this method, it returns `UNIMPLEMENTED`.

-NOTE: the `name` binding allows API services to override the binding to use different resource name schemes, such as `users/*/operations`.
-To override the binding, API services can add a binding such as `"/v1/{name=users/*}/operations"` to their service configuration.
-For backwards compatibility, the default name includes the operations collection id, however overriding users must ensure the name binding is the parent resource, without the operations collection id.
-*/
-await gapi.client.transferOperations.list({ name: "name",  });

-/*
 Lists transfer jobs.